-Ford F-150 owners have reported 38 problems related to accelerator stuck (under the vehicle speed control category).
+Ford F-150 owners have reported 41 problems related to accelerator stuck (under the vehicle speed control category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 Approaching an yellow light at approximately 35 mph I hit the gas pedal hard for passing gear.
 The accelerator stuck, the engine roaring, I had to step as hard as possible to stop the truck so I would not hit the vehicle in front of me.
 Engine would not stop accelerating forcing me to turn off the truck.
 Shocked, I sat in traffic for a moment before I restarted the engine, but it immediately went to full speed again, forcing me to again turn off the engine.
 My friend climbed out and pushed me out of traffic.
 After sitting in a parking lot for about 5 minutes I again started the engine and it started normally.